 Active Literacy Training - This training is offered to teachers and leaders.
-The training shows teachers - at every grade level and in every subject area - how to integrate the teaching of literacy skills into their daily curriculum.
-With an emphasis on schoolwide collaborative planning, the training shows how
+The training shows teachers at every grade level and in every subject area how to integrate the teaching of literacy skills into their daily curriculum.
+With an emphasis on school-wide collaborative planning, the training shows how curriculum mapping sustains literacy between grade levels and subjects.
+The training offers teaching strategies to help students in primary through high school do the following:

-School Improvement Grant 1005(g) curriculum mapping sustains literacy between grade levels and subjects.
-The training offers teaching strategies to help students in primary through high school do the following: • Learn, retain, and use vocabulary • Take better notes in class • Edit and revise their writing • Speak and listen more effectively TIMELINE: Year 1- 2010-2011 Reading and Writing Across the Curriculum will take place through the individual departments so that specific writing and reading topics can be discussed in relation to the content-driven curriculum.
+- Learn, retain, and use vocabulary

+- Take better notes in class

+- Edit and revise their writing

+- Speak and listen more effectively

+Reading and Writing Across the Curriculum will take place through the individual departments so that specific writing and reading topics can be discussed in relation to the content-driven curriculum.

 To support Reading Across the Curriculum Initiatives, the school will participate in a One Book Campaign where a famous author will conduct sessions within the school all day with teachers and students and in evenings with the school community.
+Each student will receive a book for school-wide book study.

+Timeline: Years 1-3 - 2010-2013

+Mathematics

-Each student will receive a book for the school- wide book study.
-TIMELINE: Years 1-3- 2010-2013 Mathematics Student achievement in the area of mathematics has been weak with as much as a 48% failure rate in Math I and Math II on tests.
-Eight research-based components contribute to students' long-term success in mathematics: Increased instructional time Increased teacher content knowledge Common aligned assessments Common planning times Coaching and professional development Utilizing technology to motivate students Curriculum integration Administrator/Parental support The Math I curriculum has been in place for 2 years and Math II for 1 year.
+Student achievement in the area of mathematics has been weak with as much as a 48% failure rate in Math I and Math II on tests.

+Eight research-based components contribute to students' long-term success in mathematics:

+- Increased instructional time

+- Increased teacher content knowledge

+- Common aligned assessments

+- Common planning times

+- Coaching and professional development

+- Utilizing technology to motivate students

+- Curriculum integration

+- Administrator/Parental support

+The Math I curriculum has been in place for 2 years and Math II for 1 year.
 The greatest change in the mathematics is that the content strands are now integrated as opposed to taught in isolated strands (Algebra I, Geometry, Algebra II, Calculus, etc.).
 This change has required teachers to be able to integrate the strands and be highly proficient in all areas of mathematics.
 Additionally, teachers are required to apply multiple representations of mathematics, alternative approaches to problem solving, and the appropriate use of technology in order to achieve the specified goals of the curriculum.